MeFerdi/math-skills/README.md

 ***Documentation***: I learned the importance of documenting code and projects.
 This includes writing clear and concise comments and creating a README.md file that provides instructions on how to use the project.

-***Collaboration***: I learned the importance of collaboration and communication in software development.
-This includes using version control systems like Git and communicating with other developers through issues and pull requests.

 #### Challenges and Solutions

 > - ****Calculating Median****: Calculating the median of a set of numbers was a challenge.
 I overcame this by implementing a simple sorting algorithm to find the middle value.